darroyos/Angular-register-form-Liferay-portlet-/README.md

 ## Setup
 This portlet has been developed using [Liferay Portal CE 7.4 GA3](https://www.liferay.com/es/downloads-community).
 Specifically, the Tomcat Bundle has been used using the Hypersonic embedded database.

+To adapt the Angular application, [generator-liferay-js](https://www.npmjs.com/package/generator-liferay-js) has been used.

 ## Angular Portlet
 Location: `/register-form-liferay`